kucker/project/README.md

 # project
-Design docs and Issue tracker for Project
+Design docs and Issue tracker for this Project